Why is a Robot Using our App – ArchiSnapper?

 “data loss” times “100 users” = complaints, support, or worst case: a lawsuit or 2.

-Our robot minimises that risk a lot.
+Our robot minimises that risk.
 For us and for you.